xko/files-fu/Notes.md

 #### Simulation

+> Please feel free to omit most of the client implementation, and if you want client to send
+> something, like client id, please feel free to assume it does, and place any constraints on it.
+You
+> can write a simple client implementation or use any API tools available to simulate the requests.

+We simulate the client in [Integration Tests](../tree/master/src/it).
 The [Simulation.scala](../../blob/master/src/it/scala/filesfu/Simulation.scala) uses Akka Http testkit together with ScalaCheck generators to feed random data with probabilities tuned for the case, illustrated by our example report (see below)